octolens/first-1000-members/README.md

 # First 1,000 members
-Asking succesful open-source projects: **How did you get your first 1,000 community members?**
+Asking successful open-source projects: **How did you get your first 1,000 community members?**

+## How to contribute
+There are two ways to contribute to the list:

+1) Tweet how you got the first 1,000 community members and use #first1000members
+2) Submit a PR

+## How successful open-source projects got their first 1,000 community members

 |Company|Person|First 1,000?|Quote|
 |:-------|:-----|:------------|:--------|